GESIS-Methods-Hub/guidelines-for-methods/README.md

 ### Quality criteria

-Can be skipped for methods for which a paper is published by [trusted third-party review venues](method-guide.md#trusted-third-party-review-venues).

 #### Documentation quality criteria

 - [ ] The method repository contains the configuration files for installing all requirements (e.g., `environment.yml`, `requirements.txt`, `install.R`).